African art > Textile > Etoffe Pongo

 Watch the video

-On this copy, grids of different formats have been drawn on the clear background, one of them, sometimes forming a loop at its end.
+Produced by pygmies from the Ituri forest in the Democratic Republic of Congo, these fabrics woven from ficus bark fibres were painted by women.
+Men cut wood and hammered bark, and women generally used a gardenia decoction mixed with charcoal ash to draw patterns similar to tattoos worn by tribal members.
+On this copy, grids of different formats were drawn on the clear background, a traitconnector each of them, sometimes forming a loop at its end.
 The rhythm and space created between the various signs would also have a link with the polyphonic songs through which the pygmies of Ituri address God.
 The Mangbetu, in contact with the Asua pygmies, produced a similar type of cloth (named tapa in Oceania) decorated with more complex symbols called murumba or nogetwe .
 This type of fabric, if not worn in loincloth, could be stretched on the interior walls of the boxes.

 Ref.: "Art unparalleled" J. Volper; "Africa, the Art of a Continent" ed.
 Mr. Prestel.